FC-JAVA-TEAM/spring-ai-resume-matcher/README.md

    - `resume.matching.ai-retry-max-delay-ms`: Maximum delay between retries in milliseconds (default: 10000)
    - `resume.matching.ai-retry-multiplier`: Multiplier for exponential backoff (default: 2.0)

-### Implementation Details

-The error handling and retry mechanism is implemented in the following components:

-1. **RetryConfig**: Configures the RetryTemplate with the appropriate retry policy and backoff strategy, specifically handling ResourceAccessException for network issues.

-2. **ResumeMatchingServiceImpl**: Uses the RetryTemplate to execute AI API calls with retry logic and provides fallback mechanisms.

-3. **ResumeVectorStoreConfig**: Implements retry logic for embedding operations with proper exception handling and fallback mechanisms.

-4. **application.properties**: Contains the configuration parameters for the retry mechanism.

 ## Getting Started

 ### Prerequisites